Shocking: Massachusetts Ranked Poorly for Doctors – Here’s Why

 Doctors average about $208,000 in income per year, but it doesn't happen right away.
 The esteemed practice of medicine is now as difficult as any other comparable high-salaried corporate position.

 The best state for a physician is Montana.
-Massachusetts ranks #48, New Hampshire is #29, and Maine is #31.
+Massachusetts ranks #48, New Hampshire ranks #31 (down from #29 last year), and Maine ranks #27 (up from #31 last year).

 The outlook doesn't look better five years down the road either.
 It's no wonder there's a physician shortage on the horizon.